kinode-dao/kinode-book/src/my_first_app/chapter_4.md

 # Frontend Time

-After the last chapter, you should have a simple process that responds to two commands from the terminal.
+After the last section, you should have a simple process that responds to two commands from the terminal.
-In this chapter, you'll add some basic HTTP logic to serve a frontend and accept an HTTP PUT request that contains a command.
+In this section, you'll add some basic HTTP logic to serve a frontend and accept an HTTP PUT request that contains a command.

-If you're the type of person that prefers to learn by looking at a complete example, check out the [chess frontend chapter](../chess_app/frontend.md) for a fleshed-out example and a link to some frontend code.
+If you're the type of person that prefers to learn by looking at a complete example, check out the [chess frontend section](../chess_app/frontend.md) for a fleshed-out example and a link to some frontend code.

 ## Adding HTTP request handling